wgmyers/mal/impls/ruby-wgm/NOTES.md

 So.
 We are now passing all the symbols, numbers and lists tests.

-We are not yet testing for and handling mismatched parens: this definitely needs fixing.

 We have (finally) implemented a types.rb to handle types.

+We have implemented vectors

+We have partially implemented hashmaps and mismatched parens finding.

+We have partially implemented strings.